ThomasGerstenberg/blatann/README.md

 \* I have not personally tested the nRF52840 compatibility for v0.2.x, only heard second-hand accounts of it working. v0.3+ has been tested with the nRF52840 USB Dongle

 When using the nRF52840, it should be flashed using the S132/SoftDevice v5 connectivity images.
-Both hex files and DFU packages are distributed by default with v4.1.1 of [pc-ble-driver](https://github.com/NordicSemiconductor/pc-ble-driver/releases/tag/v4.1.1) and also inside `pc-ble-driver-py` install, allowing the Dev Kit and USB Dongle to be flashed.
+Both hex files and DFU packages are distributed by default with v4.1.1 of [pc-ble-driver](https://github.com/NordicSemiconductor/pc-ble-driver/releases/tag/v4.1.1) and is also bundled with `pc-ble-driver-py` install, allowing the Dev Kit and USB Dongle to be flashed.
 The devices can be updated using [nRF Connect Desktop App](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop)

 ### Roadmap